SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 We will create a simple module UI for the SortMatrix module.
 The UI will consist of a toggle switch to choose between ascending and descending sorting.
 As before, we will need three files: *SortMatrixDialog.ui*, *SortMatrixDialog.h*, and *SortMatrixDialog.cc*, all need to be in `src/Interfac/Modules/Math/`.
 The process and code for this example is very similar to the previous example.

-We will make the *SortMatrixDialog.ui* in the Qt editor as we did previously ([Chapter 2](#files-needed-for-a-new-module)).
+We will make the *SortMatrixDialog.ui* in the Qt editor as we did previously ([Files Needed for a New Module](#files-needed-for-a-new-module)).
 It may be easier to copy a previously created UI file and modify it rather than to create one from scratch.
 Copy the `src/Interface/Template/ModuleDesignerFile.ui` file and rename it.Delete the widgets in the UI and add two radial button widgets (drag from the 'Widget Box' window).
 Change the labels to 'ascending' and 'descending', and the names (in the 'Object Inpector' window) to `ascendButton_` and `descendButton_`.
 You will also need to make sure to change the name of the `QDialog` to `SortMatrixDialog` (also in the 'Object Inpector').
 The placement of the buttons and the size of the window and boxes can be adjusted in the 'Property Editor' window.
 The UI should look similar to <a href="#algoUI">Figure 5.1</a>.

 <!-- algoUI -->
 ![Module interface design file for the SortMatrix module as seen in the Qt editor](SCIRun5ModuleGeneration_figures/algoUI.png)
 <figcaption>Figure 5.1 Module interface design file for the SortMatrix module as seen in the Qt editor.</figcaption>

-The *SortMatrixDialog.h* is virtually identical to the header in the previous example ( [Chapter 4](#example-simple-module-with-ui)), except for the names, as shown here:
+The *SortMatrixDialog.h* is virtually identical to the header in the previous example ( [Simple Module With UI](#example-simple-module-with-ui)), except for the names, as shown here:

 ```
 #ifndef INTERFACE_MODULES_MATH_SortMatrixDIALOG_H